Merit Award Range for Students Entering in Fall 2024:

 - The award amount remains the same each year, i.e., the amount will not increase in future years as our tuition increases

 - Are awarded one semester at a time

 - Are applicable for Saint Mary’s study abroad programs

 - Are awarded at the time of admission and students retain the same award while enrolled full time at Saint Mary's College

 - May be reduced if other tuition-restricted funds are received from outside sources in excess of the cost of tuition, such as tuition remission or other scholarships

-The amounts above reflect the amounts awarded to new students who are entering Saint Mary's College in the fall of 2022.
-The award amounts may differ for students who first enrolled at Saint Mary's College before or after the fall of 2022.
+The amounts mentioned above reflect the amounts awarded to new students who are entering Saint Mary's College in the fall of 2024.
+The award amounts may differ for students who first enrolled at Saint Mary's College before or after the fall of 2024.

 Saint Mary's College also offers transfer students who are members of Phi Theta Kappa a $1,500 scholarship that's renewable each year as long as the student maintains full-time undergraduate enrollment.